simenghe/image-repo/README.md

 * Access the images on demand of the user
 * Delete and add in bulk
 * Add OpenCV magic for filters

+# User accounts, public and private scope of images